Mark Wood makes blistering return to help England reclaim T20 lead over Pakistan - NewsBreak

 With Phil Salt falling early he took the responsibility, dumping a pair of early boundaries to deep mid-wicket and unloading powerful drives down the ground.
 With confidence growing he stepped away and pounded Shahnawaz Dahani dismissively over cover.

-His hitting helped England reached 57-1 in the powerplay, but Usman Qadir stalled things with a double strike as Dawid Malan and Jacks both picked out the leg-side sweeper.
+His hitting helped England reached 57 for one in the powerplay, but Usman Qadir stalled things with a double strike as Dawid Malan and Jacks both picked out the leg-side sweeper.

-Duckett had already helped himself to three boundaries when Brook joined him at 82-3 and they dovetailed brilliantly.
+Duckett had already helped himself to three boundaries when Brook joined him at 82 for three and they dovetailed brilliantly.
 Brook crashed Qadir for two sixes in four balls, reaching for the second as it was hung outside off but still sending it all the way.

 While Brook showed off his power and timing, Duckett leaned into his reputation as an incorrigible sweeper and collected a series of fours that were both predictable but impossible to prevent.